||Commercial Pilot Licence (CPL)|

 The Commercial Pilot Licence (CPL) is the licence you need to work as a pilot.
 Training for this licence includes basic training (similar to recreational and private licence training), plus more complex training to ensure that you are able to safely handle a broad range of situations.
 The CPL also includes additional theory knowledge and additional flying hours.

-The CPL programme can be packaged with the MEAIR – Diploma of Aviation (Instrument Rating) or FIR - Flight Instructor Rating under a single visa.
+The CPL programme can be packaged with the MEAIR – Diploma of Aviation (Instrument Rating) for enhanced employability.
 The MEAIR is highly recommended as it qualifies you to fly aircraft with more than one engine in a wide range of conditions including night flying and poor weather flying.
 Ultimately this will make you more competitive in your job hunting.

 This course is delivered over approximately 46 weeks of training in three phases as follows: